 He’s right.
-It’s been a long day, I’m still full of cold, and yet, undeniably, I’ve managed to have one of the most bizarre and brilliant experiences of my life.
-Even better, because of the heat, Birdy and I weren’t the only ones to be a bit on the slow side, so organisers extended the cut-off time by half an hour.
+It’s been a long day.
+I’m still full of cold.
+And yet, undeniably, I’ve managed to have one of the most bizarre and brilliant experiences of my life.
+Even better, because of the heat, we weren’t the only ones to be a bit on the slow side.
+So organisers extended the cut-off time by half an hour.
 It means that we are presented with a medal, and a splendid goody bag containing a souvenir bottle of wine and engraved red wine glasses.
 That beats the cereal bar they gave me in Paris.’

 Source: The Guardian

-Registration for this year’s event has closed.
+Registration for this year’s Bordeaux Médoc Marathon has closed.
 Check the website for next year’s date (entries usually open in February or March).
 The race starts and finishes in Pauillac, near Bordeaux.
 The entry fee is £70 per person.